company formation lithuania

 When starting a private company, the State Enterprise Center of Registers, which deals with gathering information on local companies, as well as on local properties, investors will start the procedure by selecting the basic characteristics of the company (the company is set up by a single natural person, by a single corporate entity, by more investors, it will operate as a financial/insurance/commercial bank entity, these being few of the main basic traits that the private company can have).

-For the financial year 2023, the registration fee for a limited liability company is of EUR 30,83.
-This is the stadard fee regardless if the founder is a natural person or a legal entity.
+For the financial year 2024, the registration fee for a limited liability company is of EUR 30,83.
+This is the standard fee regardless if the founder is a natural person or a legal entity.
+It must be noted that the fees charged for company registration in Lithuania vary based on the company type to be registered.

 The steps for company incorporation in Lithuania must include the drafting and signing of the articles of association of the company (procedure applicable where there are more founders).
 In the case in which the company is set up by a single investor, then the statutory documents are represented by the act of establishment.